Sleep is important for our health and wellbeing. In fact, we can’t live without it. So what happens when alcohol interferes with your sleep?

 Alcohol effects the quality of your sleep.

 Alcohol interferes with the normal sleep process, making you feel much less rested than you normally would.
-Lack of sleep or poor sleep affect your health and quality of life, causing fatigue, poor concentration and memory, mood disturbances, impaired judgment and reaction time, and poor physical coordination.
-Ultimately, you are less productive and more prone to accidents.
+Lack of sleep or poor sleep can affect your health and quality of life, causing fatigue, affecting concentration and memory, acting as a trigger for some mental health problems and affecting daytime alertness and performance.
+Ultimately, you may be less productive and more prone to accidents.

 Together with good nutrition and proper exercise, sleep is a key component of good health.